maerteijn/maerteijn.nl/public/content/en/blog/beautiful-asserts-with-your-django-test-client.md

     assert error_messages[0].text == "Should start with an uppercase letter."
 ```

-It became much easier now to query for specific elements, and even how many error message are shown.
+It became much easier now to query for specific elements, and we can even check easily how many error message are shown.
 You could even check the specific error message if you want to.

-Even more examples:
+More examples:
 ```python
 # Check if the save button is present
 assert response.select("form .buttonHolder button[name=save]")